Yqcca/yqcca.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a fourth-year Mathematics student at [Imperial College London](https://www.imperial.ac.uk/mathematics/).
 My research interests lie in the fields of deep learning and statistics.
-I am currently studying and exploring advanced algorithms and models to solve data-driven problems in the real world.
+I am eager to study and explore advanced algorithms and models to solve data-driven problems in the real world.

 Outside of academics, I play Go, Bridge and Reach Mahjong.

-You can find my CV here: [Xiandong Zou's Curriculum Vitae](../files/github_cv.pdf)
+You can find my CV here: [Curriculum Vitae](../files/github_cv.pdf)

 Education
 ======